The Houses at Upper End, Shipton: A History

 Compiled by John A Bennett for the Wychwoods Local History Society

-This article was prepared to coincide with Local and Community History Month, sponsored by the Historical Association – May 2021, and to support an exhibition of historic photographs of the High Street at Milton-under-Wychwood Library,
+This article was prepared to coincide with Local and Community History Month, sponsored by the Historical Association, and to support an exhibition of historic photographs of the High Street at Milton-under-Wychwood Library,

 Select from